eric-smiling/auto-arrange/README.md

 - airbnb linter rule are applied
 - bundle is created via webpack

+#### Known Bugs:
+- the dragging nodes disappear on a page that is scrolled vertically

 ##### TODO:
 - add jsdoc
 - write tests